-In this paper we study the holomorphic twisted version of physical $3d$ $\mathcal{N} = 2$ theories.
-To any such a theory we consider its local operator algebra $\mathrm{Obs}$.
+In this paper, we study the holomorphic twisted version of physical $3d$ $\mathcal{N} = 2$ theories.
+For any such theory we consider its local operator algebra $\mathrm{Obs}$.
 This algebra comes equipped with twisted spin grading $J$, fermionic grading $F$, and other gradings $F_a$ associated with some global symmetry.
 Then we can define the character

-The twisting procedure identify the twisted spin with $J = \frac{R}{2} + j_3$ and keep other flavor symmetry unchanged.
-It turns out that this character defined for the holomorphic twisted theory coincide with the superconformal index of the physical theory.
-On the one hand, this provide us an alternative method to compute the superconformal index by counting local operators.
-On the other hand, we can think of the local operators as providing a "categorification" of the index.
+The twisting procedure identifies the twisted spin with $J = \frac{R}{2} + j_3$ and keeps other flavor symmetry unchanged.
+It turns out that this character defined for the holomorphic twisted theory coincides with the superconformal index of the physical theory.
+On the one hand, this provides us with an alternative method to compute the superconformal index by counting local operators.
+On the other hand, we can think of the space of local operators as providing a "categorification" of the index.

-For example, for a free chiral multiplet, the space of local operator is $\C[\{\pa^n\phi,\pa^n\psi\}_{n\geq 0}]$.
-This theory has a flavor symmetry that rotate the field $\phi$ and $\psi$.
-Suppose the spin and flavor charge of the fields is given as follows
+For example, for a free chiral multiplet, the space of local operators is $\C[\{\pa^n\phi,\pa^n\psi\}_{n\geq 0}]$.
+This theory has a flavor symmetry that rotates the fields $\phi$ and $\psi$.
+Suppose the spin and flavor charge of the fields are given as follows